NK2PSYCHO/JavaCourse/LoopingStatements/README.md

 You should see the following output:
 ```
+Example of enhanced for loop
+1
+2
+3
+4
+5
 Fibonacci Series using for loop:
 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377